 An Appraiser is a person who evaluates one or more parts of your team's Presentation.
-There are several different appraising "roles" or jobs.
+There are several different appraising "roles" or jobs at a tournament.

 The Prep Area Appraiser (All Team Challenge Presentation Sites)

 The Prep Area Appraiser will: